MMazzini1/Leader-Election-Visualizer/README.md

 *docker-compose up --build*

 Next, navigate to http://localhost:8080/index and you will be presented with the following table on the web browser.
-The following sections explain what the table means and how to interact with the cluster´s nodes.
-For this, there´s a quick explanation of ZooKeeper service, Leader Election and Service Disocvery processes.
+The following sections are a quick explanation of ZooKeeper service, Leader Election, and Service Discovery processes.
+For interacting with the cluster and seeing it in action, refer to the How to see the Leader Election process in action section.

   ![image](https://user-images.githubusercontent.com/25701657/183554630-ea8eac2c-c9fe-4c8d-87cb-6f7370bb5b76.png)